 About Curly Creek Falls

-We actually did make an attempt in March earlier in 2009, but bad weather and unplowed snow prevented us from reaching the car park for the waterfall.
+We actually did make an attempt in March earlier that year in 2009, but bad weather and unplowed snow prevented us from reaching the parking lot for the waterfall (see directions below).

-Perhaps in some future time, we’ll make another go at this waterfall and hopefully see it the way that have caused many others to admire and praise it.
+Perhaps in some future time, we’ll make another go at the Curly Creek Falls and hopefully see it the way that have caused many others to admire and praise it.

 Related Top 10 Lists